-We are keen to welcome outstanding researchers to join our community as Independent Research Fellows.
-We have had outstanding success with fellowship applications in recent years, including European Union Marie Sklodowska-Curie, Leverhulme Early Career, Royal Society University Research and Schlumberger Foundation fellowships.
+We are keen to welcome outstanding researchers to join our community as Early Career Research Fellows.
+We have had outstanding success with fellowship applications in recent years, including European Union Marie Skłodowska-Curie, Leverhulme Early Career, Newton International, Royal Society University Research and Schlumberger Foundation fellowships.

 The Department of Mathematics is housed within the world-class University of York, and combines leading mathematical and interdisciplinary research with high quality undergraduate and postgraduate teaching.
-In the 2014 Research Excellence Framework (REF), 80% of research activity in the Department was rated as internationally excellent.
+In the 2014 Research Excellence Framework (REF), 80 per cent of research activity in the Department was rated as internationally excellent.

 We are dedicated to the development of researchers and their careers, with the University supporting the Concordat to Support the Career Development of Researchers (an agreement between funders and employers of research staff to improve the employment and support for researchers and research careers in UK higher education).
 The University of York values the diversity of its members and is committed to the creation of a positive environment which is fair, welcoming and inclusive and where everyone is treated with dignity and respect.
 We encourage interest from people with a variety of backgrounds and experience; for example, people from sections of the community that are currently underrepresented in the Department, those with commitments that would benefit from flexible working, and people wishing to return to research after a career break.

 We can provide support for the development of your Fellowship application.
 This support can include: arranging for discussions/ meetings with appropriate academic staff; organising constructive comments from peer reviewers; arranging contact with specialists in intellectual property etc.; and administrative support.
-We also support visits to the Department to allow Fellowship applicants to spend a focussed time on developing their proposal in collaboration with both academic and administrative staff via the York Mathematics Fellowship Development Bursary.
+In some cases, we can also support visits to the Department to allow Fellowship applicants to spend a focused time on developing their proposal in collaboration with both academic and administrative staff via the York Mathematics Fellowship Development Bursary.

 Fellowship holders at Department of Mathematics